+

 For example, if you are a national of, or have a business in Australia, your connection will be with Australia (a member of the Madrid System) and you must file your international application through Australia’s Intellectual Property (IP) Office.

-If you have a connection with several members (for example, you may be a national of Mexico living in the United States of America), you can choose any one of these members to file your international application.
+If you have a connection with several members (for example, you may be a national of Mexico living in the United States of America), you can choose any one of these countries to file your international application.

 To determine your eligibility to file an international application under the Madrid System, use the International Application Simulator.